jeff-hykin/tamu_csce_635_labs/lab1/instructions/week1.md

 ## Due when?

-In person Fri Feb 9
+In person by Fri Feb 9

 ## What needs to be done